USS Cimarron (AO-177): Operational service

+Upon departure Avondale Shipyards after conversion in 1992, Cimarron transited the Panama Canal and made three port visits enroute Pearl Harbor, HI.

 On 26 March 1993 following an emergent underway, Cimarron suffered a main steam leak and Main Reduction Gear (MRG) casualty.
 The backup Electric Lube Oil Service Pump (ELOP) was degraded and when the ship lost main steam, she subsequently lost MRG lube oil pressure.
 18 of 30 journal bearings for the MRG, HP and LP turbines were wiped and Cimarron had to be towed back into Pearl Harbor by USS Salvor.
 Cimarron spent the summer from March 27 to September 27 in the shipyards repairing the MRG.

 After the ship was in Long Beach, it was time to be underway on 15 November for more RAS training this time at sea with the USS Kansas City (AOR-3) off the coast of San Francisco, CA. Cimarron made the transit quickly and efficiently and was called upon to assist a sailing vessel in distress approximately 70 miles of the Northern California coast.
 Cimarron crewmembers acted as heroes that day as they launched the Rigid inflatable boat (RHIB) in 10–15 foot seas and rescued five crewmembers of the overturned sailboat.

+July 1990 - USS Cimarron (AO 177) rescues 25 refugees adrift southeast of Subic Bay, Philippines.

 In the early hours of 31 March 1994, Cimarron ran aground off Iroquois Point, Hawaii and despite efforts under her own power she had to request USS Salvor to remove her off the sand bar.
-CDR Torkel Patterson was relieved by LCDR David Bergin following the incident.
 The ship received only minor damage.
 In April 1994 she was underway to American Samoa to celebrate the island's Flag Day.

 In November 1994, during ordnance on-load, a Fireman noticed a major leak in the lube oil service system.
-Investigation led to the discovery of corroded lube oil piping in the Steam Driven Lube Oil Service Pump (SLOP) discharge.
+Investigation led to the discovery of corroded lube oil piping in the Steam Driven Lube Oil Service Pump (SLOP) discharge under the deckplates.
 Cimarron began repairs and deployment was delayed for two days.
 Also during this time, NIS investigations began due to rape allegations of a female Cimarron junior sailor against a male Cimarron officer.
 The investigation revealed other fraternization issues and a large investigation was conducted regarding the command climate.
-A total of 21 personnel were relieved of their duties, including the Command Master Chief, and remained in Pearl Harbor when the ship deployed.
+A total of 21 personnel were relieved of their duties.